-Abduction.
-It is a reasoning method whereby one chooses from available hypotheses those that best explain the observed evidence, in a preferred sense.
-We refer to an abductive LP (ALP) framework [19] that comprises program P, set A of abducibles, and set I of integrity constraints (ICs), where an IC is a rule in the form of a denial, viz., with false as its conclusion.
-An observation O is a set of literals, analogous to a query (an existentially quantified conjunction of literals) in LP.
-In ALP-based agents, abduction amounts to finding consistent abductive solutions to a goal, whilst satisfying the ICs.
-An $abductive\ solution$ to a goal is a consistent set of abducible instances or their negations that, when substituted by their assigned truth value everywhere in the program P, affords us with a model of P (for the specific semantics used on P), which satisfies both the goal and the ICs - a so-called $abductive\ model$.
+Abduction It is a reasoning method whereby one chooses from available hypotheses those that best explain the observed evidence, in a preferred sense.
+We refer to an abductive logic programming framework [19] that comprises a logic program, a set of abducibles (available hypotheses), and a set of integrity constraints, where an integrity constraint is a rule in the form of a denial, viz., with false as its conclusion.
+An observation in abduction is analogous to a query in Logic Programming.
+In abductive logic programming-based agents, abduction amounts to finding consistent abductive solutions to a goal, whilst satisfying the integrity constraints.

-Abduction (with its ICs) is appropriate for dealing with morality themes in this paper.
-First, in moral dilemmas, like those from the trolley problem, abducibles may represent available actions, e.g., diverting the trolley, shoving the heavy man, etc. They are abduced to satisfy a given goal and ICs, which reflect moral considerations in a modeled dilemma.
-Second, ICs may serve a couple of roles: (a) wrt. moral permissibility, they can be used for ruling out DDE-/DTE-impermissible actions a priori; (b) wrt. the dual-process model (in the sense of [8]), they can be viewed as a mechanism to generate satisfactory intuitive emotional responses in deontological judgment, in prohibiting the use of harm for a greater good.
-That is, a priori ICs provide agent's reactive behaviors in delivering this kind of judgment, in contrast with utilitarian judgment that requires more involved reasoning, achieved via a posteriori preferences, as described below.
+Abduction (with its integrity constraints) is appropriate for dealing with morality themes discussed in this chapter.
+First, in moral dilemmas, like those from the trolley problem, abducibles may represent available actions, e.g., diverting the trolley, shoving the heavy man, etc. They are abduced to satisfy a given goal and integrity constraints, which reflect moral considerations in a modeled dilemma.
+Second, integrity constraints may serve a couple of roles: (a) with respect to moral permissibility, they can be used for ruling out the doctrines of double effect-/triple effect-impermissible actions a priori; (b) with respect to the dual-process model (in the sense of [8]), they can be viewed as a mechanism to generate satisfactory intuitive emotional responses in deontological judgment, in prohibiting the use of harm for a greater good.
+That is, a priori integrity constraints provide agent's reactive behaviors in delivering this kind of judgment, in contrast with utilitarian judgment that requires more involved reasoning, achieved via a posteriori preferences, as described below.
 Third, abduction may be used to hypothesize incomplete information to explain observations.
-This role is particularly important for providing the "other things being equal" background context in counterfactual reasoning, whose applications in moral permissibility (and its justification) are explored elsewhere in this paper.

-Preferences over Abductive Scenarios.
-In abduction, the hypotheses generation and ICs a priori exclude irrelevant abducibles wrt. the agent's actual situation.
+This role is particularly important for providing the "other things being equal" background context in counterfactual reasoning, whose applications in moral permissibility (and its justification) are explored elsewhere in this chapter.
+Preferences over Abductive Scenarios In abduction, the hypotheses generation and integrity constraints a priori exclude irrelevant abducibles with respect to the agent's actual situation.
 Abductive stable models [9], say, can then be computed for these relevant abducibles, and a posteriori preferences can subsequently be enacted, by inspecting consequences of the abductive solutions in the obtained abductive stable models.
 The evaluation can be done quantitatively (e.g. by utility functions) or qualitatively (e.g. by enforcing some rules over consequences to hold).
-In this paper, a posteriori preferences are appropriate to model utilitarian judgment that favors welfare-maximizing behaviors, capturing controlled cognitive processes of the dual-process model [8] (cf. Section 2).
+Here, a posteriori preferences are appropriate to capture utilitarian judgment that favors welfare-maximizing behaviors, supported by controlled cognitive processes from the dual-process model [8].
 Reasoning with a posteriori preferences can be viewed as a form of controlled cognitive processes (rather than intuitive ones) as it is achieved via more involved reasoning: specific consequences of the considered abductive solutions have first to be computed and only then are they evaluated to prefer the solution affording the greater good.

-Probabilistic LP.
-It is often the case that one has to pass a moral judgment on a situation without actually observing it thoroughly.
-In order to deal with such uncertainty, probabilistic LP is employed in this paper as part of abduction, where probabilities are associated with abducibles.
-It allows probabilistically abducing moral decisions by reasoning about actions wrt. the availability of observed evidence and its attending truth value.
-That is, the probability of an (intended) action, which eventually determined the abduced moral decision, is causally influenced by the probabilities of available evidences.
+Probabilistic Logic Programming It is often the case that one has to pass a moral judgment on a situation without actually observing it thoroughly.
+In order to deal with such uncertainty, probabilistic logic programming is employed as part of abduction.
+It allows probabilistically abducing moral decisions by reasoning about actions with respect to the availability of observed evidence and its attending truth value.
 Such reasoning is relevant, e.g., in courts, where juries may be required to proffer rulings beyond a reasonable doubt.